 Course syllabi can be viewed in the Student Affairs Information System.
 It requires your Tohoku University ID and password to log into the system.
 While syllabi may additionally be viewed in other locations such as the university websites and the QuickSyllabus, the posting in the Student Affairs Information System is the most up-to-date information.

 The Student Affairs Information System:

-PC, smartphone: https://www.srp.tohoku.ac.jp/
+https://slink.secioss.com/user/index.php?tenant=authtohoku.ac.jp/